-There are strict rules about the paperwork that needs to be held by those who transport animals as part of a business
+There are strict requirements that need to be met by those involved with the transport of animals as part of a business

 To fully understand this guidance, it is important to note the difference between the United Kingdom and Great Britain: